eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 Before writing the rule, add some metadata to the rule object.
 ESLint uses this information when running the rule.

-Start by exporting a module with a `meta` object containing the rule's metadata, such as the rule type, documentation, and fixability.
-In this case, the rule type is "fix," the description is "Can only assign 'bar' to const foo.", and the rule is fixable by modifying the code.
+Start by exporting an object with a `meta` property containing the rule's metadata, such as the rule type, documentation, and fixability.
+In this case, the rule type is "problem," the description is "Enforce that a variable named `foo` can only be assigned a value of 'bar'.", and the rule is fixable by modifying the code.

 ```javascript
 // enforce-foo-bar.js